Rain, melted snow and runoff flow into underground storm sewer pipes through our 22,000+ storm drains on Regina’s roads.

 - Pick up after your pet

-To report a blocked catch basin or an area with poor drainage to be inspected, provide the location by street address or nearest intersection through an online service request or 306-777-7000 weekdays between 8 a.m. and 4:45 p.m.
+To report a blocked storm drain or an area with poor drainage to be inspected, provide the location by street address or nearest intersection through an online service request or 306-777-7000 weekdays between 8 a.m. and 4:45 p.m.

 The City has measures in place to reduce flooding in known problem areas throughout our community.
 Detention and retention ponds, as well as dikes and berms, direct as much runoff as possible away from roads and sewers.
 Dikes and berms act as barriers to help keep the water away, helping to prevent flooding in basements of homes and businesses.
 Detention and retention ponds will fill with water until the drainage system is able to handle it.